tofumatt/strongly-typed/_posts/2014-03-26-on-including-the-uninclusive.md

 share: true
 ---

-I work as a software developer at [Mozilla](https://mozilla.org/), so I probably hang out in the "tech bubble" a bit more than I should.
-The world at large has issues accepting pretty much anyone outside what it thinks is normal and what it thinks is strong.
-On the social ladder, straight white men are at the top, and it goes down from there.
-People fear what they don't understand;
+I work as a software developer at [Mozilla](https://mozilla.org/); I'm also a bisexual guy, just for some context.
+I probably hang out in the "tech bubble" a bit more than I should so this post is based around an event in tech, but I think this analysis applies beyond tech.
+The world at large has issues accepting pretty much anyone outside what it thinks is normal and the tech scene isn't that different (sometimes: it's worse).

-they fear what they aren't.
+People fear what they don't understand; they fear what they aren't.
 And those at the top try to keep their positions by restricting the "other".

-The problem with said restrictions, be they racism or sexism or homophobia or xenophobia or whatever else, are hopefully evident to you.
+The problem with these restrictions, be they racism or sexism or homophobia or xenophobia or whatever else, are hopefully evident to you.
 There's no evidence that gays make lousy parents or women make bad programmers.
 Discounting people out-of-hand is hurtful, and it limits some of the best and smartest